 Additionally, in 2008 Patent Branch hired an external auditor carry out the audit of the ISA/IPEA Quality Management System for compliance to ISO 9001:2008.
 Issues raised by the external auditor have been addressed.
-Upon completion and integration of our National QMS a second external audit may be conducted.
+Upon completion and integration of our

+National QMS a second external audit may be conducted.
 In 2014, an ISO Gap analysis was conducted on the whole of CIPO (including ISA/IPEA QMS) and has confirmed that progress toward ISO 9001:2008/2015 in Patent Branch has been good.
 Only a limited number of areas remain to be addressed.

-Management is committed to continuously improving the Quality Management System and has taken appropriate measures to ensure its effectiveness and compliance to ISO 9001:2008.
+Management is committed to continuously improving the Quality Management System and has taken appropriate measures to ensure its effectiveness.